 When we sleep our body goes through stages of growth and repair.
 No, you’re not going to grow in height (well, unless you’re a teenager).
 During sleep, your growth hormone will be released which helps with muscle recovery, bone development, metabolism and repairing your body.

-It also helps your mind sort, process and store information from the day.
+While you sleep your mind sorts, processes and stores information from the day.
 Which gives your brain a break and preps you for new experiences.